#12 Kickapoo - Tent camping along the creek.

 We are located in the foothills so we are a short hop to many local attractions that include river rafting, gold mines, wineries and historic towns with great eating establishments.
 There’s always something happened in downtown Placerville.To make things nicer for our guests we have the ability to rent a limited number of tents, cots, individual propane fire pits, BBQs, etc. - anything to make it easier for our campers.Come give our location a try – we think you’ll enjoy yourselves.

 This tent site is conveniently located on the other side of group campfire bowl.
 The site is located by itself and it has it's own creek front area just for you to enjoy.
 This site is located next to the communal campfire bowl area.
 Sometimes our campers like to hang out up until quiet time so if "early to bed" another site may be better.
 We have put up a natural privacy screen to keep your site very private.
+This site does NOT have a platform for your tent.
 Each camp spot has its own picnic table and propane fire pit.
 Propane canisters are available on site for rent,

 Please note we adhere to a three day minimum of Memorial Day, 4th of July and Labor Day!